webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Tattoo-of-the-Tiger.md

 ---
 aliases:
-  - Tattoo of the Tiger
+- "Tattoo of the Tiger"
 tags:
 - Compendium/CSRD/en/Artifacts/Tattoo-of-the-Tiger
 - Artifact
 - Artifact/Modern-Fantasy
-title: Tattoo of the Tiger
-collection: Artifacts
-kind: Compendium
 ---

 ## Tattoo of the Tiger

 >1d6 + 2